LiamBatiste/Bank-Customer-Churn/README.md

 The primary model of choice was Multivariate Linear Regression, given it's ability to facilitate the analysis that the impact of several predictors has on the target variable simultaneously.
 This might therefore be useful for predicting the likelihood/rate of a customer churning.
 Additionally it could potentially be used to quantify the contribution each predictor variable has towards customer churn with the Bank.

 ## Model Performance
-Discuss the performance of each model tested, including accuracy metrics (e.g., accuracy, precision, recall, F1-score) and any challenges encountered.
 #### Multivariate Linear Regression model (MLR)
 Following Model fitting and training an r-Squared scored of 0.13 (2 d.p.) was obtained, meaning the model was performing very poorly.
 This was deemed to be due to output of the target variable needing to be either 1 (churned) or 1 (retained) and so categorical in nature.
 However, MLR is not suitable for predicting categorical outputs, but instead suited for continous target variables.